dylansheng/dylansheng.github.io/index.md

 ---

 ## About Me
 Nice to meet you!
 I am Rui SHENG (盛睿), currently a Ph.D. candidate in HKUST <a href="http://vis.cse.ust.hk/">VisLab</a>, at the Department of Computer Science and Engineering of the Hong Kong University of Science and Technology (HKUST), supervised by <a href="http://huamin.org/">Prof. Huamin Qu</a>.
 Before joining HKUST, I obtained my B.S. degree from Wuhan University in 2021 (rank 2/334).
+I am also very honored to be closely supervised by [Prof. Adam Perer](https://perer.org/) at CMU and [Prof. Yang Liu](https://nlp.csai.tsinghua.edu.cn/~ly/) at the THUNLP Group, Tsinghua University.
+In addition, I maintain close collaborations with [Prof. Min Zhu](https://cs.scu.edu.cn/info/1279/19761.htm) at Sichuan University, [Prof. Chuhan Shi](https://shichuhan.github.io/) at Southeast University, and [Prof. Yifang Wang](https://wangyifang.top/) at Florida State University.

 My research interests focus on human-AI collaboration for Biomedicine (AI4Biomedicine).
 First, I aim to enhance biomedical research by exploring methodologies that assist researchers in conducting more effective and efficient studies.
 Second, I investigate how human-AI collaboration can improve decision-making and outcomes in medical practice scenarios.
 Lastly, I am dedicated to developing intelligent tools that facilitate scientific discovery by interdisciplinary researchers.